faitcodez/ALX-Zero_day/README.md

-My second readme for today
+My readme file on github
+you can use ls t list files and directory